root-project/root/docbook/users-guide/Trees.md

 The first parameter is the branch name.

 The second parameter is the address from which the first variable is to be read.
-In the code above, “event” is a structure with one float and three integers and one unsigned integer.
+In the code above, "event" is a structure with one float and three integers and one unsigned integer.
 You should not assume that the compiler aligns the elements of a structure without gaps.
 To avoid alignment problems, you need to use structures with same length members.